ibm-cloud-docs/cloud-databases/k8-tutorial.md

 # Connect a {{site.data.keyword.databases-for}} deployment to an {{site.data.keyword.containerlong_notm}} application
 {: #tutorial-k8s-app}

-The [{{site.data.keyword.databases-for}} "Hello World" Kubernetes examples](https://github.com/IBM-Cloud/clouddatabases-helloworld-kubernetes-examples) repository holds sample {{site.data.keyword.cloud}} applications, written in various programming languages, that detail how to connect a {{site.data.keyword.databases-for}} deployment to an {{site.data.keyword.containerlong_notm}} application.
+The [{{site.data.keyword.databases-for}} "Hello World" Kubernetes examples](https://github.com/IBM-Cloud/clouddatabases-helloworld-kubernetes-examples) repository holds sample {{site.data.keyword.cloud}} applications, which are written in various programming languages, that detail how to connect a {{site.data.keyword.databases-for}} deployment to an {{site.data.keyword.containerlong_notm}} application.

-Each Git branch of the examples repository corresponds to samples in a particular programming language, either JavaScript using Node.js, or python.
+Each Git branch of the examples repository corresponds to samples in a particular programming language, either JavaScript that uses Node.js, or python.
 The files in each folder correspond either to a database or a message queue.
 {:shortdesc: .shortdesc}

 ## Trying out the sample applications
 {: #sample-apps}

-Clone the respective repo you wish to use.
+Clone the respective repo you want to use.
 For instance, you can clone the **Node** repository by selecting the **Node** branch.
 Then, click **Clone or download** to get the URL you need to clone by using SSH or HTTPS.
 This command looks like:

    ```shell
    git clone -b node git@github.com:IBM-Cloud/clouddatabases-helloworld-kubernetes-examples.git